cschladetsch/KAI/Library/Language/Readme.md

 Rho is a simple in-fix dynamically typed language.

 ## Tau
-Tau is an IDL - Interface Defintion Language.
+Tau is an Interface Definition Language (IDL).
 It is used to generate both consumer (Proxy) and producer (Agent) code.

 A single Network entity begins with a definition in the Tau language.